gbirke/mite-overtime/README.md

 ### What about data security?
 Will the government and everybody else on my network read all my timesheet entries?
 The data is queried directly from the Mite API and is protected with SSL encryption.
 For more security, place the web app on an SSL-protected web server.

-### Why is the D3 framework used instead of a templating or component framework?
+### Why is the D3 framework used for rendering the overtime?
-I plan to do a nice visualization of the overtime data instead of rendering HTML.
-The HTML is only a stopgap measure until I found time for prettier display options.
+Historical reasons: I planned to do a nice visualization of the overtime data and wanted to have the same rendering "API" both for HTML and the SVG graph.
+I did the HTML first.
+Then the visualization got pushed very low down on the todo list.
+Rewriting it in React would be nice but there is so much other stuff to do.

-### Y U no use React???
+### What's with the `views` folder?
-I'll probably use React oder Vue.js later.
-For now I'll use jQuery-based views, because I like slow climbing learning curves.
-I already have babel and webpack in place and plan to replace Reflux with Redux.
+The folder contains jQuery-based views that were used before I switched the view part of tge application to React.
+Since I was totally out of my depth with this new framework I kind of "fiddled" the application together until it displayed what I wanted.
+Thus, I have no unit tests for my components at this time.
+I keep the `test/views` folder to remind me of the expected behavior of the views.
+They will be the basis of the units tests for the components.
+I keep the `views` folder to make the old tests pass.